 Submitted by CS for All Teachers on Fri, 11/02/2018 - 14:41

 Are you teaching Exploring Computer Science (ECS) this year?
 Did you know version 8 was released summer 2018?
 This webinar was held on Tuesday, October 23 at 7:30pm ET with Don Yanek and one of the ECS team members who helped to develop modifications for the Unit 4/Scratch lessons.
 He shared some ideas behind the lessons, practices we want students to be engaged in, and skills they can apply.
 This opportunity focused on improving ECS instruction.
 Click here to access the recording.
+Click here for the recording with captions.
 See slides below.

 Submitted by Alexa Kutler on Thu, 09/13/2018 - 12:54

 ScratchEd Meetups are peer-designed professional learning experiences inspired by the unconference model.
 This means that at any given event, you decide what your learning looks like!
 At a Meetup, you can share, create, and learn with other educators who are also passionate about teaching with Scratch in the classroom.
 Anyone who is interested in connecting with fellow educators and learning more about using Scratch in educational settings is welcome to participate.
 September ScratchEd Meetups Sept 15: Eket, Nigeria Sept 22: Boston, MA / Barcelona, Spain / Lexington, KY Sept 26: Richmond, VA Learn more about the ScratchEd Meetups Network and find one near you!